Page Content

 Teaching opportunities

-As part of your development, you will take on the responsibility of teaching others as a senior resident.
+As part of your development, you will take on the responsibility of teaching others in your PGY-2 year (although often PGY-1 residents still have lots to teach other learners and are encouraged to develop these skills).
 This will include supervising junior residents as well as medical students.
 Your development as an educator will occur not only in our clinical areas, but also through numerous didactic opportunities.
 Residents give several presentations yearly, and participate in procedural education courses for other residents and medical students.
 Interested residents can become more involved in the medical school curriculum or take on a leadership track assisting faculty with the emergency medicine clerkship.
 EM residents are recognized as among the best educators in our institution, and several have been awarded the Golden Stethoscope, a Mayo Clinic recognition of residents for their superb educational contributions.
 You will also benefit from the residents-as-educators longitudinal didactic curriculum to give you a structured and evidence based approach to developing yourself as an educator.

 Emergency medicine residents practice assisting airways